jerrymayalor-PHPProjects/object-oriented-programming/README.md

 # object-oriented-programming
-This is about PHP in Object Oriented Programming
+This is about PHP in Object Oriented Programming ( OOP )